7 Prompt Engineering Techniques That Actually Work in 2026

 Impact: 28% improvement for novel or unusual tasks.

-For tasks where the model has limited training data, put 2-3 examples in the DATA band showing input-output pairs.
-This is few-shot prompting, but within the sinc-LLM framework: the examples go in the DATA band (n=2), not scattered throughout the prompt.
+When the model has little training data for your task, put 2-3 examples in the DATA band.
+Show input and output pairs.
+This is few-shot prompting, used inside the sinc-LLM framework.
+The examples go in the DATA band (n=2), not spread through the whole prompt.

 The key is that examples should demonstrate the CONSTRAINTS and FORMAT you specified — they show the model what "correct" looks like for your specific task.